microsoft/vscode/src/vs/workbench/parts/walkThrough/electron-browser/editor/editorWalkThrough.md

 }
 ```

-> **JSDoc Tip:** The example above also showcased another way to get IntellSense hints by using `JSDoc` comments.
+> **JSDoc Tip:** The example above also showcased another way to get IntelliSense hints by using `JSDoc` comments.
 You can try this out by invoking the `Book` function and seeing the enhanced context in the IntelliSense Experience for the function as well as parameters.

 ### Formatting